superRaytin/image-clipper/README.md

 $ cd image-clipper && npm install
 ```

-Please keep your local edits to `lib/*.js`, `dist/*.js` will be built upon releases, patches for features, bug fixes, documentation, examples and others are certainly welcome.
+Please keep your local edits to `lib/*.js`, `dist/*.js` will be built upon releases.
+Patches for features, bug fixes, documentation, examples and others are certainly welcome.

 # Testing

-### Testing on the server-side Node.js (with node-canvas)
+### on the server-side Node.js (with node-canvas)

 ```
 npm test
 ```

-### Testing on the client-side (Browser & Electron & NW.js)
+### on the client-side (Browser & Electron & NW.js)

 First install jasmine: